hexdump0815/imagebuilder/systems/chromebook_octopus/readme.md

 - https://github.com/hexdump0815/linux-chromeos-kernel/blob/main/readme.414
   - adjusted legacy chromeos kernel

+## priority

+- medium: will be worked on and improved from time to time, getting wifi and audio working are the next topics

 ## special notes

 - there is no legacy or uefi firmware available from https://mrchromebox.tech/ for gemini lake chromebooks, so booting regular linux installers on them does not work